ShaikhAbdullah10/seo-audit-website-report/README.md

 # seo-audit-website-report
 SEO audit report of a live website using Ubersuggest and PageSpeed
-# SEO Audit Project – Nike.com (Sample)
+# SEO Audit Project – ZOMATO

 ## Overview
-This is a website audit project conducted using [Ubersuggest](https://ubersuggest.com) on Nike’s Indian website.
+This is a website audit project conducted using [Ubersuggest](https://ubersuggest.com) on Zomato's Indian website.
 The goal was to identify SEO issues, keyword performance, and page speed insights to provide improvement recommendations.

 ## Tools Used
 - Ubersuggest (Free SEO Tool)